svbygoibear/hermes-crypto/README.md

 -   [Vite](https://vitejs.dev/): Why Vite?
 It is lightweight, fast and has a ton of plugins.
 There are many good options available, but Vite made sense to get a project up and running quickly without applying the constraints of a framework.
 -   [React](https://react.dev/): In 2024 it would be crazy to start up a new project and not use something like React/Vue/Angular when working in the JS ecosystem - unless you had a specific requirement to go that route.
 -   [Typescript](https://www.typescriptlang.org/): A typed language is a powerful language.
 Not because it makes you fast, but because it helps you define a contract in your code.
 This leads to better tooling, less type-related errors and overall more confidence in your work.
+-   [Storybook](https://storybook.js.org/): This is the perfect addition to any frontend to develop components in isolation, testing and documentation.
+-   [Vitest](https://vitest.dev/): To compliment Storybook, Vitest is a Vite-native testing framework that re-uses all of Vite's config and plugins to ensure consistency!
+Want to add Jest later on?
+Well that is supported too.

 ## Installation